jsbin/learn/public/help/api.md

 JS Bin's API comes in a few flavours.

-1. Get data via ajax
+1. Get data
-2. Post data via ajax for pro user accounts (to be detailed)
+2. Post data for pro user accounts (to be detailed)

 ## Read API